Modern Data Stack: the guide to business success

 Let's explain better.

 There was a time when, to have access to data, it was necessary to have excellent financial conditions.
-Still, it was a centralized service , which required more time to request and communicate than to actually access and analyze.
+Still, it was a centralized service, which required more time to request and communicate than to actually access and analyze.

 This is the reality of traditional data approaches, which work, but which tend to be progressively replaced.
-As well as ETL , also a traditional process of efficient data transformation , but which no longer responds as well as other methods, such as ELT .
+As well as ETL, also a traditional process of efficient data transformation, but which no longer responds as well as other methods, such as ELT.

 So this is all changing.
-Business teams no longer need to be so distant and dependent on IT teams .
-And the methodologies and tools are limited and need to be renewed to cope with the demands of big data .
+Business teams no longer need to be so distant and dependent on IT teams.
+And the methodologies and tools are limited and need to be renewed to cope with the demands of big data.

 To be able to adapt to the new reality and prosper in the world of data, any type of business should follow the principles of the modern data stack .
-Starting with bringing the IT area closer to the business area, and adopting the ELT process instead of ETL .
+Starting with bringing the IT area closer to the business area, and adopting the ELT process instead of ETL.

-What is a modern data infrastructure?
+What is a Modern Data Stack?

-This infrastructure is made up of people , processes and tools that, together, guarantee the flexibility , adaptability and accessibility necessary for a business to maintain itself amidst constant changes in the market and technologies.
+This infrastructure is made up of people , processes and tools that, together, guarantee the flexibility, adaptability and accessibility necessary for a business to maintain itself amidst constant changes in the market and technologies.

 Discover now some reasons to work with this new approach.

-Why build a modern data infrastructure?
+Why build a Modern Data Stack?

 Furthermore, to maintain competitiveness and scale your operations, you need to have ownership and control over your data and where it is stored.
 To achieve this, modern resources are available at affordable costs for companies of all sizes and sectors.